stevomatthews/Spoon-Knife/test-toc.md

 used.
 As the new handshake supports several features that might be mandatory for a particular application, it is also possible to reject an HSv4-to-HSv5 connection by setting the `SRTO_MINVERSION` socket option.
-The value for this option is an integer with the version encoded in hex, e.g.
+The value for this option is an integer with the version encoded in hex.
+For example:

     int req_version = 0x00010300; // 1.3.0
 	srt_setsockflag(s, SRTO_MINVERSION, &req_version, sizeof(int));